rmnavr/wy/README.md

 ## Syntax for one-liners

-One-liners is advanced wy topics, that allows you to write dense code like:
+One-liners is advanced wy topic, that allows you to write dense code like:
 ```hy
 map $ fn [x y] : * : + x 3 :: + y 4 , \xs ys
 ; this transpiles into: